MagnusVV/Yrgopelago-MVV/README.md

 It it still up and running, albeit a bit damaged layout-wise after a couple of one.com-upgrades.
 Unfortunately it can't be booked anymore, since the "central bank"-API has been removed.

 ~~https://magnusvargvinter.se/yrgopelago/~~ (Not hosted there anymore.
-Currently looking for other PHP hosting solution)
+Currently looking for another PHP hosting solution)

 # Ilha das mil pragas